 7. 95% success rate for Offers in Compromise submissions.

-8. Low and affordable fees. fees paid in monthly installments.
+8. Very affordable fees. fees paid in monthly installments.

-9. Our IRS tax relief is Honest, dependable and thorough.
+9. Our IRS tax professionals are honest, dependable and thorough.